 Not exactly.
-The tutor is helped by the “tutorship council”.
-The council is usually made up of 3 people chosen from a meeting of parents, people connected by marriage or civil union, and friends of the person under tutorship.
-It can also be made up of 1 person if the court agrees.
+The tutor is helped by the "tutorship council".
+The council is usually made up of three people chosen at a meeting of parents, friends and people connected to the person under tutorship by marriage or civil union.
+It can also be made up of one person if the court agrees.

 The council supervises the tutor's conduct and management of the tutorship, and gives permission for decisions made by the tutor when the law requires this.
 For example, the tutor needs the tutorship council's permission to hypothecate property of the protected person or to take out a loan of less than $25,000 in the name of this person.

 When the law requires it, the tutor must get permission from the court.
 For example, the tutor needs a judgment of the court and the tutorship council's opinion to hypothecate the protected person's property or take out a loan of $25,000 or more in the name of the protected person.

 What happens if a person acts without being represented by her tutor?